2013 Annual Report

 Women’s Farm and Forestry Alliance

-The Women’s Farm and Forestry Alliance was organized through NCFAP to provide online skills training for leadership, financial and business management that is targeted for women who produce and market all types of agricultural or forestry products.
+The Women’s Farm and Forestry Alliance was organized through NCFAP to provide WEgrow, an online skills training for leadership, financial and business management that is targeted for women who produce and market all types of agricultural or forestry products.
 A Board of Incorporators was established to shape the vision, and Stan Johnson, NCFAP Chairman of the Board, served as one of the original members.
 The Alliance launched a website and hosted a National Gathering on March 11-12, 2013.
-The program is now under the Center for Farm Financial Management at the University of Minnesota, and they are in the process of developing and recording on-line curriculum modules.
-Their website is www.wf2a.org
+The program was transitioned to the Center for Farm Financial Management at the University of Minnesota for the purpose of developing and recording on-line curriculum modules.
+WEgrow is now a program under the Women, Food and Ag Network (WFAN).